romainl/vim-devdocs/README.md

 ## Introduction

-Vim-devdocs is a very small and trivial plugin with a laser-focused purpose: making it possible to look up keywords on [https://devdocs.io](https://devdocs.io)from Vim.
+Vim-devdocs is a very small and trivial plugin with a laser-focused purpose: making it possible to look up keywords on [https://devdocs.io](https://devdocs.io) from Vim.

 It does so by providing a single command, `:DD`, that will figure out the current filetype and point your default browser to the web app with the correct query.